fsck2600/freeport-freenet/README.md

 # freeportreborn

-Freeport reborn is based on Freeport that ran the old freenets like were around in the 90s.
-The Detroit freenet, Cleveland Freenet among others.
-And local schools used it too.
+Freeport was software created at Case Western Reserve University.  which is what many of the old freenets were based on.
+Lke the Cleveland Freenet and Others.